ayetahscomet/quant-strat-lab/news_briefings/daily_news_briefings.md

 -   A tracker of 500 leading companies listed on U.S. stock exchanges.

 ---
+**26-Nov-2025***:

+EMB close up 0.26%, however if the UK Budget proves strong, we expect USD/GBP to strengthen, pushing the index down; AGG lused up 0.16%; IVV closed up 0..94% which was welcomed by the market; DBC closed down -0.53%; GOVT closed up 0.22%, a moddest 0.05 price increase

 **25-Nov-2025**:

 EMB closed up by 0.21% from the day prior; AGG interestingly traded up 0.20% at yesterday's close, with no movement (0.00%) in pre-market trades, believe to be encouraged by the Nasdaq's success (+2.69%); DBC is trading at 22.64 (+0.49%); GOVT is trading with stability with a minor 0.02-0.04 change from close to pre-market; S&P closed up at close (1.48%), but is skewing negative (-0.03%) pre-market